Nockmaar is the first demo from Sargeist, recorded in 1999.

 is not always the best.

 There are not a lot of surprises, regarding the songwriting.
-Anyone familiar
+Anyone

-might be enough to have some people double-checking to make sure the right CD is playing.
+this might be enough to have some people double-checking to make sure the right CD is playing.
 Other tracks, such as "Anti-Human

 Black Metal Wrath" and "Dark Fortress" show a band that is still searching for its own voice, coming off as rather generic